timziebart/ays-model/README.md

 *Warning: The plotting take quite a bit of memory, ~ 16 GB.*

 To plot the output, use `ays_tsm_show.py`.
-If `--regions-style surface` has been used, the surface of the region is estimated using alpha shapes.
+The surface of the region(s) is estimated using alpha shapes.
 As *this process takes a while*, the script will save a cache file to speed up the process the next time it's run.
 To create the two plots of Fig. 5 in [2], run
 ```
 ./ays_tsm_show.py dg-et-both.out  --paper -r s b -s shelter-backwater.jpg
 ```